Do you over-apologize?

 - Your spouse makes a racist joke.
 “I’m sorry.
 S/he’s not usually like this,” you say to your friends.

 - You’re in a meeting and say, “I’m sorry.
 I didn’t hear you.
-Could you repeat what you just said?
+Can you repeat what you just said?”

 Why we over-apologize and why it’s a problem

 In each of these situations, it’s clear that you haven’t done anything wrong and there’s no need to apologize.
 So, why do so many of us over-apologize?
 Below are some possible reasons.

 - People-pleasing.
 You want to be considered nice and polite.
 You’re overly concerned with what other people think and don’t want to upset or disappoint others.

 - Low self-esteem.
 You think poorly of yourself and as a result, you worry that you’re doing something wrong, being difficult, causing problems, being unreasonable, asking too much.

 - Perfectionism.
 You have such painfully high standards for yourself that you can never live up to them.
 Therefore, you constantly feel inadequate and feel a need to apologize for every tiny thing that you do imperfectly.

 - You feel uncomfortable.
 Sometimes, we apologize because we feel uncomfortable or insecure and don’t know what to do or say.
 So, we apologize to try to make ourselves or others feel better.